 Aluminium is one of the most abundant metals in the world.
 Discovered in the 1750’s, aluminium makes up about 8 percent of the earth’s crust.
 Although it is found in such large quantities, aluminium rarely comes in its solid form.
 It usually has to be extracted from other metals and rocks through potassium and sodium and the creation of it has been observed in space, created through the nuclear fires of stars when a proton is added to magnesium.

 Aluminium has many different applications in the modern world.
-From airplane bodies to bicycles, much of our current metal uses aluminium.
+From aeroplane bodies to bicycles, much of our current metal uses aluminium.
 It’s not surprising then, that radiators are made from the solid and cheap to produce material.

-Positives of aluminium radiators
+Positives of Aluminium Radiators

 So why should you invest in an aluminium radiator?
 What sets it out from stainless steel and cast iron?